mackoshkamacka/FaceForwardWebsite/README.md

 I may have been too ambitious with this project as I started copying code from random places - not really understanding how they work.
 Before this commit I understood ~50% of what was going on.
 So here I am going to document the challenges I face, how I solve them; as the overall structure of this project (mostly for my understanding...); and (over)annotate the code (as I am not sure if it is truely self documenting).

 #### Annotation Order
-Note: If there is similar/duplicate boilerplate code, I will not reannotate it.
-To ensure that all code is understood, I annotated `Signup.js`, then `Login.js`, then ...
+- If there is similar/duplicate boilerplate code, I will not reannotate it.
+To ensure that all code is understood, I annotated `Signup.js`, then `Login.js`.
+Then I refactored the css styling in `ArtistRequest.js` (creating `ArtistRequest.css`) before annotating it.

+- `ArtistDashboard.js` is just a nestted component for `CreateNewService`, `ArtistsService`, and `ArtistRequest` components

 #### How React Renders My Website:
 ![React Rendering Visual](media/ReactRenderingVisualV3.png)